 Gerald C. Liu is assistant professor of worship and preaching at Princeton Theological Seminary.
-He earned his BA at Washington University in St. Louis, Missouri, his MDiv from Emory University (during which time he was also a theological fellow at Georg-August Universität in Göttingen, Germany), and his PhD from Vanderbilt University with a concentration in homiletics and liturgics.
-He has previously served as a British Methodist Minister in Nottingham, England and as assistant professor of homiletics and worship arts at Drew Theological School.
+He earned his BA (Music) at Washington University in St. Louis, Missouri (2000), his Master of Divinity from the Candler School of Theology at Emory University (during which time he was also a theological fellow at Georg-August Universität in Göttingen, Germany) (2004, 2002-03), and his PhD from Vanderbilt University with a concentration in homiletics and liturgics (2013).

 “The rooting of justice in our spiritual formation in Christ requires careful thought and teaching.
 I was equipped to lead in this way through my time at PTS. ”